awlsring/terraform-provider-headscale/docs/data-sources/device.md

 page_title: "headscale_device Data Source - terraform-provider-headscale"
 subcategory: ""
 description: |-
-  The device data source allows you to get information about a device registered in Headscale instance.
+  The device data source allows you to get information about a device registered on the Headscale instance.
 ---

 # headscale_device (Data Source)

-The device data source allows you to get information about a device registered in Headscale instance.
+The device data source allows you to get information about a device registered on the Headscale instance.

 ## Example Usage